Frequently Asked Questions

 Msg.Save

-Outlook XP becomes unstable after I use Redemption
+Outlook XP becomes unstable after Redemption legacy

 'this code goes after you are done with other Redemption objects